BMW 330e review: boot space, seating & towing capacity

 The remaining boot space is good enough to easily cope with the fairly light duties expected of an executive saloon, but it's quite shallow, so if you do need to occasionally squeeze luggage in for a family of four, you might struggle.
 Note that the entry-level SE Pro specification has a one-piece folding rear bench; you need to step up to at least Sport Pro to get a more versatile split-folding arrangement.

 There's no cable storage, either, although the cable bag is fairly small and fits into a side cubby built into the boot, provided you're patient enough to pack the cables carefully.
 For those who need more boot space, BMW has put the 330e hybrid drivetrain into the Touring estate.

 The 330e has a relatively low towing limit of 750kg, compared to 1,600-1,800kg for the rest of the 3 Series range.
 Find out more about towing with a hybrid or electric car here.

 In This Review

-- 6Practicality & boot space - currently readingA smaller boot than the petrol and diesel 3 Series counts against the otherwise-impressive BMW 330e plug-in hybrid here
+- 6Boot space, seating & practicality - currently readingA smaller boot than the petrol and diesel 3 Series counts against the otherwise-impressive BMW 330e plug-in hybrid here